Frequently Asked Questions About HCG Injections

 HCG Shots are injections of Human Chorionic Gonadotropin from a vial, mixed with Bacteriostatic water.

 USHCGShots.com recommends that you consult your physician prior to beginning any diet.
 Refer to our diet instructions and medical questionnaire, but also consult your own physician for information.

 ** Please note that the homeopathic forms of HCG such as HCG drops, are not regulated and have been rejected by the FDA for any use.**

 Why not just go on a 500 calorie per day diet and not do any HCG injections?

 HCG is believed to mobilize the unnecessary fat that is stored deep in the body to safeguard essential fat.
-Conversely, a 500 calorie a day diet is like putting your metabolism into starvation mode, rendering it unable to identify what kinds of fat to mobilize.
-In effect vital fat, critical to a healthy human, will be mobilized.
-This puts vital organs, vessels, and the brain at risk.
+Conversely, a 500 calorie a day diet puts your metabolism into starvation mode, rendering it unable to identify what kinds of fat to mobilize.
+In effect, vital fat critical to a healthy human will be mobilized.
+This puts vital organs, vessels and the brain at risk.

 Additionally, a recent independent study showed that two groups (one on HCG and one not on HCG) participating in a low-calorie diet both lost 15 pounds on average in a month.
 However, after measuring muscle loss the non-HCG group lost 5 pounds of muscle on average and the HCG group only lost 2 pounds of muscle.
 The more muscle a person carries, the easier it is to continue to burn calories at rest, thus ensuring an easier transition when of the HCG diet plan.